ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 weather model to calculate the tropospheric delay correction at a spatial resolution of approximately 3 km.
 If the HRRR weather model is not available for a location of interest, (i.e. outside of the continental U.S. and Alaska) the tropospheric delay correction layer will not be included in the ARIA-S1-GUNW product.
 The wet and hydrostatic tropospheric delay correction are provided for both the reference and secondary input data.
+These layers are packaged within the products as 3D datasets posted laterally at 0.05-degree intervals (~5.5 km) and vertically in 0.5 km increments between -0.5km and 9 km.

 ## Data Access